evkx/evkx.github.io/content/models/fiat/grande_panda/grande_panda/_index.md

 #### First row seats

-There are two seat types you can choose from for the front row in the Fiat Grande Panda.
+For the front row, the Fiat Grande Panda offers two different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **Standard** seat.